LucasDelfino92/morrowindsharp/setup.md

 Used to see the structure of mods and detect conflicts.
 - Extract the contents of the file in **Morrowind Mods\TES3View**.

-> The version I'm hosting can be downloaded from [**xEdit's GitHub**](https://github.com/TES5Edit/TES5Edit/releases).
+> ℹ️ The version I'm hosting can be downloaded from [**xEdit's GitHub**](https://github.com/TES5Edit/TES5Edit/releases).
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind, and several unnecessary .exes dropped to reduce download size.

 [**TES3Merge**](https://www.nexusmods.com/morrowind/mods/46870)
 Used to solve conflicts by merging conflicting records into a separate plugin, **Merged Objects.esp**.